ForNeVeR/overtone/docs/shp.md

 **TODO:** It seems like the embedded palette is unused in the Tone Rebellion.
 Check this.

-Sprite data (found by the offset from the file header) contains the following fields:
+Sprite data (found by the offset from the file header) defines two distinct areas: a canvas area, and a sprite area and position on said canvas.
+Sprite data contains the following fields:

-- sprite height minus one in pixels, 4-byte integer (so, you have to actually add 1 to get the real height)
+- canvas height minus one in pixels, 2-byte unsigned integer (so, you have to add 1 to get the real height)
-- sprite width minus one in pixels, 4-byte integer
+- canvas width minus one in pixels, 2-byte unsigned integer
-- Y coordinate of the sprite origin in pixels (2-byte unsigned integer)
+- absolute Y coordinate of the sprite origin in pixels, 2-byte unsigned integer
-- X coordinate of the sprite origin in pixels (2-byte unsigned integer)
+- absolute X coordinate of the sprite origin in pixels, 2-byte unsigned integer
-- start X coordinate of the sprite in pixels (2-byte unsigned integer)
+- relative start X coordinate of the sprite in pixels, 4-byte integer
-- start Y coordinate of the sprite in pixels (2-byte unsigned integer)
+- relative start Y coordinate of the sprite in pixels, 4-byte integer
-- end X coordinate of the sprite in pixels (2-byte unsigned integer)
+- relative end X coordinate of the sprite in pixels, 4-byte integer
-- end Y coordinate of the sprite in pixels (2-byte unsigned integer)
+- relative end Y coordinate of the sprite in pixels, 4-byte integer

-Please note that X and Y coordinates are written in the opposite order (first Y, then X) in case of width, height and sprite origin, but in a normal order in case of start and end.
+Please note that X and Y coordinates are written in the opposite order (first Y, then X) in case of canvas dimensions and sprite origin, but in a normal order in case of sprite starting and ending corners.

 Start and end coordinates are relative to the origin.
 Essentially, this allows to select a rectangle on a (potentially bigger) sprite canvas.
-Sprite data only gets drawn into that rectangle; other parts of the sprite are meant to be transparent.
+Sprite data only gets drawn into that rectangle; other parts of the canvas are meant to be transparent.

+Sprite pixel data immediately follows this structure (so, it starts at offset of 24 bytes from the initial sprite offset).

-**TODO:** Describe actual pixel data storage.
+**TODO:** Describe the pixel data storage.

 **TODO:** Describe how the palette gets chosen for a particular sprite.